2022 Saildrone Atlantic Hurricane Mission

 (4) Apply the observations to understand how air-sea interaction affects hurricane intensity and to advance hurricane prediction models.

-Saildrone observations will cover August 1-October 30, 2022 in seven areas (highlighted by blue boxes in the map below) where chances of hurricane occurrence are high.
-Observations will be sent to worldwide weather prediction centers in real time to assist their operational forecasts.
-Data will be released for public use in near real time.
+Saildrone observations covered August 1-November 6, 2022 in seven areas (highlighted by blue boxes in the map below) where chances of hurricane occurrence are high.
+Observations were sent to worldwide weather prediction centers in real time to assist their operational forecasts.
+Data were released for public use in near real time.
 This project also involves partnerships with NOAA's Environmental Modeling Center (EMC) of the National Weather Service and the CoastWatch of NOAA's National Environmental Satellite and Data Information Service (NESDIS).

 Saildrone IDs in this mission are:

 - Two major hurricanes were observed by six different saildrones, twice near their eyewalls.
 Fiona was observed by four saildrones from when it was first named a tropical storm to when it became a category 4 hurricane (see animation below).
 Ian was observed as it made landfall on the west coast of Florida and again after it crossed Florida into the Atlantic Ocean.